nairasha/ReMIx/README.md

 This approach and the corresponding results on TCGA BRCA dataset are available at: [insert link to publication]

 ## How to use ReMIx
-Please refer to the README file to obtain information on pre-requisistes as well as on how to run ReMIx.
+Please refer to the README file to obtain information on pre-requisites as well as on how to run ReMIx.